Managing Attorney & CEO

 When we have the chance to meet, I will likely tell you that I believe people are resilient and should not be defined by their worst relationships or moments.
 I mean it.
 Like you may have, I have experienced tumultuous periods in my life.
 Have you been through a horrible breakup?
 Have you been divorced or are you thinking about it?
 Have you been uncertain about what to do financially, career wise, emotionally?
 I have been there, too.
 I have been through a divorce that pained me in a way nothing else ever has.
 I have been scared of the unknown, like you may be.
 I was diagnosed with cancer at 25 while I was living 3000 miles from my family.
 To be accurate, I was misdiagnosed and that resulted in having my cancer recur a few more times before people much wiser than me finally found a way to get rid of it.
 Since being forced to repeatedly face my own mortality and then surviving, not much can scare or overwhelm me.
 I have started over many times when I did not want to.
 In short: a lot has happened.
 All of those life experiences are what led me to be in a position to get to work with people in difficult times and why I am one of the very best at what I do.
-I am still here to do this work.
-All of those ups and down are why I started this firm and put together a team of people with hearts bigger than anyone I know who do not rest until they know they have done everything they can to help those we advocate for.
+I know that I am still here to do this work.
+All of those ups and down are why I started my firm and work hard to put together a team of people with hearts bigger than anyone I know who do not rest until they know they have done everything they can to help those we advocate for.